 - Since the gaming was mostly machine gambling, the clientele tended to be the “nickel slot” crowd: older, smokers (or vapers), physically unfit, unhappy.
 Looking in their eyes as I walked, I got a sense of despair.

-- Abby came out ahead by a fair sum, but Sharon and I did not.
-Web reviews say Winstar has “tight slots,” and while I don’t know exactly how gambling is regulated in Oklahoma, I would agree that I never found a machine that would, as Sharon likes to say, “play with me.”
+- Abby came out ahead by a fair sum, but her friend and I did not.
+Web reviews say Winstar has “tight slots,” and while I don’t know exactly how gambling is regulated in Oklahoma, I would agree that I never found a machine that would, as her friend likes to say, “play with me.”

 - The one time Abby played a slot machine called “Lucky Ducky,” she got excited like a kid, clapping and cheering, “Come on, Ducky.”
 It was pretty cute, and it worked, because she hit something big and immediately cashed out.